tensorflow/community/rfcs/20201201-cpp-gradients.md

 **Support C++ training**: Lack of autodiff support in C/C++ could be detrimental to high performance training pipelines at Google scale.
 This has often come up in discussions internally.

-**Autodiff in non-python TF: **Relying on python gradient functions means we cannot support eager-mode autodiff from other language front-ends such as Java.
+**Autodiff in non-python TF**: Relying on python gradient functions means we cannot support eager-mode autodiff from other language front-ends such as Java.

 In addition, we try to address some shortcomings of the current GradientTape design: